tunnel data flow

 Frame format

-The control and metadata frames are length-prefixed JSON; the data path after the metadata frame is raw bytes.
+The control and metadata frames are length-prefixed JSON.
+The data path after the metadata frame is raw bytes.

 Tunnel types

-A remote-desktop client (a fork of an open-source remote-desktop project) runs its transport over this same raw-QUIC relay.
-The controlled box registers its device id as a slug (proto":"quick") and parks streams; the controller dials it by slug.
-The remote-desktop client’s own framing and end-to-end encryption are reused unchanged on top — the edge is untrusted and only secures the hop.
+QuickDesk is our self-hosted remote-desktop product.
+It runs its transport over this same raw-QUIC relay.
+The controlled box registers its device id as a slug ("proto":"quick") and parks streams.
+The controller dials it by slug.
+QuickDesk’s own framing and end-to-end encryption ride unchanged on top.
+The edge is untrusted and only secures the hop.
+See the QuickDesk docs for clients, self-hosting, and the operator console.

 Control plane vs data plane

-Sign-in is a provider device flow — the provider hosts the UI and the product stores no credentials: only a short-lived session JWT plus a device id are persisted locally (file mode 0600).
-That one session token authorizes tunnels and spend, and is presented to the data plane on reg.
+The CLI is the front end.
+It does two different things: Sign-in is a provider device flow.
+The provider hosts the UI.
+The product stores no credentials.
+It persists only a short-lived session JWT plus a device id locally (file mode 0600).
+That one session token authorizes tunnels and spend.
+The CLI presents it to the data plane on reg.

 Lanes & QoS